asyml/texar/docker/README.md

 ## Check Texar installation

-To check if Texar is installed correctly, firstly run the image with its bash shell, use following cmd:
+To check if Texar is installed correctly, firstly run container shell from the image, use following cmd:

 ```bash
 docker run -it texar /bin/bash
 ```

-Then import Texar in python, input the following cmd:
+Then import Texar in python, input the following cmd into container shell:

 ```bash
 python -c "import texar as tx;print(tx.data)"